 (Ralph Waldo Emerson)

 Many English speakers seem to believe that wherever you go on holiday you can get by speaking English, so there's no point in learning any other languages.
 If people don't understand you all you have to do is speak slowly and turn up the volume.
 You can more or less get away with this, as long as you stick to popular tourist resorts and hotels where you can usually find someone who speaks English.
-However, if you want to venture beyond such places, to get to know the locals, to read signs, menus, etc, knowing the local language is necessary.
+However, if you want to venture beyond such places, to get to know the locals, to read signs, menus, etc, knowing the local language is very useful.

 Americans who travel abroad for the first time are often shocked to discover that, despite all the progress that has been made in the last 30 years, many foreign people still speak in foreign languages.

 A basic ability in a foreign language will help you to 'get by', i.e. to order food and drink, find your way around, buy tickets, etc. If you have a more advanced knowledge of the language, you can have real conversations with the people you meet, which can be very interesting and will add a new dimension to your holiday.
+You might make new friends, make useful business contacts, or even find your soulmate.

 Die Grenzen meiner Sprache bedeuten die Grenzen meiner Welt.